 Below is a reference chart for a combined fee for both the executor and attorney:

 |PROBATE ESTATE VALUES||TOTAL ATTORNEY AND EXECUTOR FEES*|

-*It’s important to note that an attorney will receive one-half of the sum and the executor will receive the other half.
-Again, this is simplified version of fee schedules for the probate process and should only be used a reference guide.
-The court allows higher fees, especially in complex cases, so the sum might exceed the figures in the table above.
+*It is important to note that an attorney will receive one half of the sum above and the executor will receive the other half.
+This is a simplified version of fee schedules for the probate process and should only be used as a reference guide.
+The court allows higher fees, especially in complex cases, so the actual sum may exceed the figures in the table above.

-So how can you avoid such high fees?
-As with all things estate-related, it’s best to prepare now.
-You and your family members should think ahead when it comes to planning your estate so that complications won’t be a burden to surviving members of your family or heirs down the line.
-Contact A People’s Choice to get your estate plans in order.
-If you need help to probate a will in California, using the services of A People’s Choice will save you thousands of dollars in California probate costs and fees.
-To find out how much you will save, use our online probate calculator.
-In addition, we can help you create a trust to avoid your heirs and beneficiaries having to probate your estate after your death.
+To plan your estate in the simplest, quickest way possible, contact A People’s Choice today.
+If you need help probating a will in California, A People’s Choice can save you thousands of dollars in California probate costs and fees.
+Plus, we can help you create a trust to avoid asking your heirs and beneficiaries to probate your estate after your death.